Green Lawn Abbey: History

-Built in 1927 by the Columbus Mausoleum Company, Green Lawn Abbey was the largest mausoleum in the area at the time, with room for 600 interments, and it remains one of the largest mausoleums in central Ohio.
+Built in 1927 by the Columbus Mausoleum Company, Green Lawn Abbey was the largest mausoleum in the area at the time, with space for 600 interments, and it remains one of the largest mausoleums in central Ohio.

-Finished with 1.5 in thick granite on the exterior, white marble on the interior and an imported tile roof, the Abbey was built to inspire awe.
-Marble faux-fireplaces, over 100 stained glass windows and various religious statues adorn this beautiful final resting place of many notable figures in Ohio and local history.
-The Abbey was listed in the National Register of Historic in 2007 for its fine Palladio-inspired neoclassical architecture.
+The abbey was finished with 1.5 in thick granite on the exterior, white marble on the interior and an imported tile roof.
+It has marble faux-fireplaces, around 100 stained-glass windows, and various religious statues.
+It listed in the National Register of Historic Places in 2007 for its Palladio-inspired neoclassical architecture.